birkholz/lionbot/README.md

 * [ ] Twitch live notifications

 #### Role Management

-In the `#roles` channel, the bot has messages posted.
-On each message, there is a single reaction.
-Clicking the reaction (i.e., incrementing the reaction) causes the bot to add a role to the user.
-Clicking the reaction again (to decrement) will remove the role from the user.
+Type `!lion roles ` in a channel.
+The bot will post a message informing users they can react to the message to change their roles.
+These roles will be used for @ mentions when videos are posted or NL goes live on Twitch.
+If a user does not want to be mentioned anymore, they can remove their reaction from the message to remove the role from themselves.

 ### Commands